themarquisdesheric/amber-health/src/pages/articles/2019-09-27-endometriosis-diagnosis.md

 Due to prevailing misinformation, healthcare providers are often not knowledgeable about which procedure is definitive in diagnosing endometriosis.
 In turn, many patients will undergo several types of testing in the process of diagnosing endometriosis.
 It is important to understand the <a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">limitations</a> of these methods as you seek care.

-<h3>Laparoscopy + Biopsy Specimens</h3>
+<h3>Surgery + Biopsy Specimens</h3>

-The <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">only definitive diagnostic tool</a> for confirming endometriosis!
-Laparoscopy is also considered the gold standard of treatment for the disease.
+Surgery with confirmation of biopsy specimens is the <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">only definitive diagnostic tool</a> for confirming endometriosis!
+Laparoscopy surgery is the most common diagnostic surgery and is also considered the gold standard of treatment for the disease.

 <h3>Lab Testing</h3>